kaczla/list-lm/README.md

 - [DeepSpeed](https://github.com/microsoft/DeepSpeed) - DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective.
 - [Explainpaper](https://www.explainpaper.com) - Upload a paper, highlight confusing text, get an explanation.
 - [FastDeploy](https://github.com/PaddlePaddle/FastDeploy) - Easy-to-use and Fast Deep Learning Model Deployment Toolkit for Cloud Mobile and Edge.
 Including Image, Video, Text and Audio 20+ main stream scenarios and 150+ SOTA models with end-to-end optimization, multi-platform and multi-framework support.
+- [FlexGen](https://github.com/FMInference/FlexGen) - FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.
+Running large language models like OPT-175B/GPT-3 on a single GPU.
+Up to 100x faster than other offloading systems.
 - [Gibberish Detector](https://github.com/domanchi/gibberish-detector) - Train a model, and detect gibberish strings with it.
 Example gibberish: "ertrjiloifdfyyoiu".
 - [Horovod](https://github.com/horovod/horovod) - Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet
 - [incdbscan](https://github.com/DataOmbudsman/incdbscan) - the incremental version of the DBSCAN clustering algorithm